University of Wisconsin Marching Band: The 5th Quarter

 In the University of Wisconsin Marching Band's "Fifth Quarter", the band marches onto the field and plays each team’s fight song.
 The band then plays songs such as "On Wisconsin", "You’ve Said It All", "Space Badgers", "Dance Little Bird" (The Chicken Dance), "the Beer Barrel Polka", "Tequila", "Hey!
 Baby", “Swingtown” and “Time Warp”, among others.
 The band first played "You've Said It All", also known as the "Bud" song, at hockey games during the 1972 season.
 The song, by New York composer Steve Karmen, had become a Budweiser advertising jingle in 1970.
 It became popular among Wisconsin fans when the band traveled to Boston for the 1973 NCAA men's hockey championship, where the song was played at games, on the street, and in hotel lobbies.
 When performed by the Wisconsin band, the advertising line at the end of the original beer ad is replaced by the line "When You Say WIS-CON-SIN, You've Said It All!"

 On Saturday, Nov.
 24, 2018, Michael Leckrone directed his last "Fifth Quarter" performance after a 50-year career leading UW-Madison’s marching band.
 Leckrone and the band started the tradition in 1969 when he became the director of the band.

 Since assuming the directorship, Dr. Corey Pompey has added “Friends in Low Places” to the 5th Quarter Repertoire.

 The “6th Quarter” and Dismissal

 At the end of the Fifth Quarter, the band lines up once more to play "Varsity", while the spectators sing.
 The band then exits the field to the north entrance to perform the “6th Quarter” outside the stadium.
 Crowd favorites like “1812 Overture”, “The Horse”, “Rock and Roll #2”, and "It's Hard to Be Humble", a band tradition.
-The band then marched back to the George Mosse Humanities building on campus for dismissal.
+The band then marches back to the George Mosse Humanities building on campus for dismissal.

-At Dismissal, the band skyrockets each TA, the Directors, the announcer, and the adage: TEAM.
+At Dismissal, the band skyrockets each TA, the Directors, the announcer, the Drum Major, and the adage: TEAM.
 FANS.
 BAND.
 They reflect on the day as the directors and the drum major give speeches.
 The band then sings Varsity a capella and is dismissed.